arrow Zurück zur Beitragsliste

 How often should I contact people from my network?

 If you are looking to build genuine connections, reach out to members of your professional network every quarter or 2-3 months.
+If you're networking to build or grow your business, a virtual assistant can help.

 Can networking get you a job?